Pikarz/fds-hw1/README.md

 # Overview

 This group project is the first homework in Image Processing, covering fundamental techniques in image filtering, edge detection, object identification, and performance evaluation.
-We implemented several algorithms, analyzed results, and documented observations in a Jupyter Notebook.
+We implemented several algorithms, analyzed results, and documented observations.

 **Outline**